agzimmerman/smart-vp-server/README.md

 $ mysql
 $ SET GLOBAL sql_mode="";

-To build the docker
+To build a Docker image (for example)

+  `docker build --no-cache -t zimmerman/smartvp`

-To run the a container e.g.
+To run the a container (for example)

-  `docker run  -p 5000:5000 --rm leguark/smartvp:v0.2.7`
+  `docker run  -p 5000:5000 --rm zimmerman/smartvp`

-To build the container e.g.
-    `docker build --no-cache -t leguark/smartvp:v0.2.7 .`